Illustration by Craig Hopson

 As Harvard Business Review wrote: “Business leaders are scrambling to adjust to a world few imagined possible just a year ago.
 The myth of a borderless world has come crashing down.
 Traditional pillars of open markets—the United States and the UK—are wobbling, and China is positioning itself as globalization’s staunchest defender.”

-Two years ago, only 13.6% of sales were made from online purchases.
-Today, that number is expected to reach 19.5% in 2021, a 45.8% increase in ecommerce market share over two years.
-Growth is expected to continue, reaching 21.8% by 2024, which translates to an 8.2 percentage point increase in just five years.
+Two years ago, only 17.8% of sales were made from online purchases.
+That number is expected to reach 21% in 2022, a 17.9% increase in ecommerce market share over two years.
+Growth is expected to continue, reaching 24.5% by 2025, which translates to an 6.7 percentage point increase in just five years.

 Global retail sales growth will continue to rise and take up more retail market share.
-According to eMarketer, online retail sales will reach $6.39 trillion, with ecommerce taking up 21.8% of total retail sales.
+According to eMarketer, online retail sales will reach $6.17 trillion by 2023, with ecommerce websites taking up 22.3% of total retail sales.

 Although retail had a tough year in 2020, every national market covered by eMarketer saw double-digit ecommerce growth.
-Latin America saw incredible growth (36.7%), despite a 3.4% drop in overall retail sales.
-Argentina’s ecommerce sector grew by 79% in 2020, followed by Singapore, at 71.1%.
+The trend continues:

-China continues to lead the global ecommerce market, with total online sales just under the $2.8 trillion mark.
-It also has the world's most digital buyers, with 792.5 million, representing 33.3% of the global total.
-China is set to become the first country in history to transact more than half of its retail sales online, with 52.1% of retail happening through ecommerce.
+China continues to lead the global ecommerce market, accounting for 52.1% of all retail ecommerce sales worldwide, with total online sales just over the $2 trillion mark in 2021.
+It also has the world’s most digital buyers, 824.5 million, representing 38.5% of the global total.

-The United States ecommerce market is forecast to reach over $843 billion in 2021, less than a third of China’s.
-After China and the US, the third-largest ecommerce market is the United Kingdom.
-The UK’s total ecommerce sales are expected to bring in $169 billion, which is a slight dip from $180 billion in 2020.
+The US ecommerce market is forecasted to reach over $875 billion in 2022, a little over a third of China’s.
+After China and the US, the third-largest ecommerce market is the United Kingdom, taking up 4.8% of the retail ecommerce sales share.
+The UK is followed by Japan (3%) and South Korea (2.5%).

 Casey Armstrong, CMO at ecommerce fulfillment brand ShipBob, adds, “While a lot of focus in ecommerce centers around the United States and Canada, there is a lot to learn from other large international players who are seeing an even more accelerated growth rate in ecommerce.”